Sikh Wedding Photographer

 The Sikh marriage ceremony is called the ‘Anand Karaj’, translated as ‘Blissful Union’.

-A significant part of the religious ceremony is the Lavaan (‘four prayers’) ritual, where the bride and groom circle the Sikh scripture (Guru Granth Sahib) four times.
+A significant part of the religious ceremony is the Lavaan (‘four prayers’) ritual, where the bride and groom circle the Sikh holy scripture (Guru Granth Sahib) four times.

-The Reception – The ceremony is usually followed by a big reception featuring freshly made food, singing, bhangra, and modern dancing.
+The Reception – The ceremony is usually followed by a lavish reception featuring freshly made food, singing, bhangra and modern dancing.
 You’ll often find that alcohol is served at modern Sikh weddings.

-Post-Wedding – Besides the wedding ceremony one of the biggest tear-jerking moments is ‘Doli’ which marks the bride’s official departure from her family home.
+Post-Wedding – Aside from the wedding ceremony itself one of the main tear-jerking moments is ‘Doli’ which marks the bride’s official departure from her family home.
 The bride says farewell to her family and is led to her husband to start her new married life.
 You may need tissues at the ready for this bittersweet moment!

 Sikh Wedding Photography